 - Ubisoft Connect will automatically restore all missing or corrupted game files (if any).

-- Once done, close all running programs, restart the computer to apply changes.
+- Once done, close all running programs, and restart the computer to apply changes.

 For Steam Client:

-- Launch the Steam client > Make sure that you’re logged in to your account.
+- Launch the Steam client > Make sure you’re logged in to your account.

 - Now, click on Library > Right-click on the Rainbow Six Siege game title from the left pane.